rust-lang/rfcs/text/0000-disjoins.md

 Functions that return it should be marked with the llvm `NoReturn` attribute.
 The above should also apply to empty named enums.

-The typechecker should treat `!` as a subtype of, and allow it to unify with, all other types.
+The typechecker should allow `!` to unify with all other types.

 The existing compiler support for diverging functions (eg. `FnDiverging`) should be removed/replaced.